Drumstix42/angularjs-1.7-es6-webpack-4-seed/readme.md

-# AngularJS 1.7 based on ES6 syntax and Webpack 4 with Storybook.js
+# AngularJS 1.8 based on ES6 syntax and Webpack 4

-This repo contains webpack 4, AngularJS 1.7, ES6 and Storybook.js.
+This repo contains AngularJS 1.8, Webpack 4, ES6 and Babel.

 ## Features